onnx/sklearn-onnx/_sources/pipeline.rst.txt

                                 calculate_linear_classifier_output_shapes,
                                 convert_sklearn_random_forest_classifier)

-See example :ref:`example-lightgbm` to see a complete example with a *LightGbm* model.
+See :ref:`example-lightgbm` for a complete example with a *LightGBM* model.

 Titanic example
 ===============